 Learn more about eligibility, requirements, and how to apply:

 Students may choose to pursue a transcript-recognized academic minor while pursuing an undergraduate degree.

-The College of Fine Arts offers two minors that may be of special interest to students interested in the arts.
+The College of Fine Arts offers three minors that may be of special interest to students interested in the arts.

 Art History Minor

 The Art History minor allows students to explore a range of art historical periods and cultures through a variety of survey and seminar courses.

 Studio Art Minor

 The Studio Art minor allows students to develop an artistic practice through coursework in a range of areas, including Painting, Drawing, Photography, Print, Sculpture, and Transmedia (video, digital media, performance).

 The Minor in Arts Management and Administration equips students with knowledge and skills to be business and entrepreneurial leaders in the arts world.
 The minor combines coursework from the College of Fine Arts and the McCombs School of Business.